gawandepranil/3j_Technology-/SETUP_GUIDE.md

 # From project root
 npm install

+# Check .env file - it should have API_URL configured
-# Create .env file (already exists with defaults)
+# .env file example:
-# Update API_URL if needed
+# EXPO_PUBLIC_API_URL=http://localhost:8000

+# For Android Emulator (if using Android):
+# Change localhost to your machine's IP address (e.g., http://192.168.x.x:8000)
+# Or use 10.0.2.2 if using Android Studio emulator

 # Start Expo
 npm start

 # Then choose:
-# Press 'i' for iOS
+# Press 'i' for iOS (http://localhost:8000 works)
-# Press 'a' for Android
+# Press 'a' for Android (use machine IP or 10.0.2.2)
-# Press 'w' for Web
+# Press 'w' for Web (http://localhost:8000 works)
 ```

 ## API Usage